caolinfeng/OoDHDR-codec/Readme.md

 python examples/train_ood.py --lambda 12 --epochs 250 --cuda --save --gpu 0,1,2,3 --batch-size 32 --rw 0.00001 --pw 1 --sdr_w 0.95
 ```
 > **Note:** 'rw, pw, sdr_w' are the hyper-parameters of the constructed loss, to achevie the optimal performance of a certain network, it is recommended to use the grid search.
-You can also modify other parameters to change the model and training strategy in the way.
+You can also modify other parameters to change the model and training strategy in the file or cmd.

 ### Evaluation